Kong/docs.konghq.com/src/gateway/kong-enterprise/dev-portal/customize/emails.md

 ## Prerequisites

-* The Kong Developer Portal is not running in **Legacy Mode**
+* The Kong Dev Portal is not running in **Legacy Mode**
-* The Kong Developer Portal is enabled and running
+* The Kong Dev Portal is enabled and running
 * [The emails you want are enabled in kong](/gateway/{{page.kong_version}}/kong-enterprise/dev-portal/smtp/#portal_invite_email)
 * If using CLI tool, kong-portal-cli tool 1.1 or later is installed locally and git installed